 - God sees your acts of service.
 Hebrew 6:10 says, “God is not unjust; He will not forget your work and the love you have shown Him as you have helped His people and continue to help them.”
 When you serve the Lord, stay motivated by His love for you.

-Ministry is for those who are reliable, trustworthy, faithful, and loving.
+Church Ministry is for those who are reliable, trustworthy, faithful, and loving.
+Also family is our first ministry, and we don’t want anyone to feel obligated to do church ministry over family ministry.
 We trust this information will help better inform our volunteers and help us stay on the same page in serving the Lord and His people.

 Please take time to read and review the information below: